Celebrating 30 years at WTVR in Richmond, Cheryl has been an Anchor/Reporter with the CBS 6 News team since September 1984.

-Currently anchoring the long-time #1 CBS 6 News at Noon, in August 2009 Cheryl also rejoined "Virginia This Morning", as co-host of the 9-10 a.m. live weekday Talk/Entertainment show.
-Cheryl co-hosted the inaugural year of the show from 2006-2007.
+Currently anchoring the long-time #1 CBS 6 News at Noon, in August 2009 Cheryl rejoined "Virginia This Morning", as co-host of the 9-10 a.m. live weekday Talk/Entertainment show.
+Cheryl was co-host with Bill Bevins the inaugural year of the show from 2006-2007.

 Since 2003, Cheryl has enjoyed challenging area students as host of "Battle of the Brains", Central Virginia's longest-running high school academic quiz show, which airs Saturdays at 10 a.m. on CBS 6.

-With over 35 years broadcast experience, Cheryl has shared her knowledge of television and radio as an Adjunct Professor at J. Sargeant Reynolds Community College in Richmond.
+With over 40 years broadcast experience, Cheryl has previously shared her knowledge of television and radio as an Adjunct Professor at J. Sargeant Reynolds Community College in Richmond.

 She spends many nights and weekends hosting or speaking at community events, emceeing pageants, and making many other personal appearances.
 Cheryl has also narrated a planetarium show for the Science Museum of Virginia.